 - Div, Grad, Curl, and All That: An Informal Text on Vector Calculus by H. M. Schey

 Assignments & Grading

 All assignments and activities associated with this course must be performed in accordance with the University of Rochester's Academic Honesty Policy.
-In this course, students are allowed to collaborate on homework — provided that each collaborator takes the time to fully understand the material and write a separate copy of the assignment.
-On exams, no outside aids are permitted unless the instructor explicitly states otherwise.
+In this course, students are allowed to collaborate on homework and design problems — provided that each collaborator takes the time to fully understand the material and write a separate copy of the assignment.
+On quizzes and exams, neither collaboration nor outside aids are permitted unless the instructor explicitly states otherwise.
+Services like Chegg.com are uniformly prohibited.
 Students must write and sign the Honor Pledge on all exams: “I affirm that I will not give or receive any unauthorized help on this exam, and that all work will be my own.”
 Facilitating dishonesty is dishonesty.
 Procrastination is a major source of dishonesty, so start assignments early and keep yourself organized.

 - Reading Quizzes - 5%

 - Each Monday meeting will begin with a reading quiz consisting of three short questions taken directly from the text.